TAX HIVE PRIVACY STATEMENT

 For mergers and acquisitions.
 If we are involved with a merger, asset sale, financing, liquidation, bankruptcy, or the acquisition of all or part of our business to another company (collectively, a “Transaction”), we may share your information with that company and its advisors before and after the Transaction date.

 Sales of personal information to third parties.
-We do not and will not sell personal information to third parties.
-We do share personal information with third parties for the business purposes described in this Privacy Statement.
+We do not and will not sell personal information to third parties without your permission.

 With our affiliates and subsidiaries.
-We may share your information with and among any parent, subsidiary, or affiliate for everyday business purposes (as described in this Privacy Statement) as well as for marketing purposes.
+We may share your information with and among any parent, subsidiary, affiliate, or partner for everyday business purposes (as described in this Privacy Statement) as well as for third-party marketing purposes.

 Your right to limit information sharing.
 Certain laws, including Federal Law for our United States customers, provides our customers with the right to limit our information sharing activities in certain circumstances.
 For example, you may have the right to limit our sharing of information to both affiliates and third parties for marketing purposes.